FinTechNOLA/School_District_Analysis/README.md

 # School District Analysis
 ## Overview

-This challenge is intended to provide analysis of the district and school-wide impact of nullifying student math and reading grades that may have been compromised.
-Upon successful practice and completion of the coding required to replace the disputed grades from Thomas High School, I would be able to provide further analysis.
+This challenge is intended to provide analysis of the district and school-wide impact of the exclusion of data that may have been comprised.
+In this analysis, the data in question is reflects the 9th grade math and reading data from Thomas High School.

-In the meantime, I am hapopy to report that my laptop arrived and I am almost caught up on the material through through Module 4.
-I recognize that may not appear much, however I feel more confident that I can complete future assignments in time (and will return to this assignment to resubmit).
+By updating the data set to exclude the reading and 9th grade class, I could provide comparative data that can be used to further understand the impact of the

 ## Results
-### Breakdown by District
+### Impact of the Analysis on District Metrics
--
+- Total Students: The total number of student decreased by
--
+- Per Student Budget: Due to the
--
+- Average Math Score:
--
+- Average Reading Score:
--
+- % Passing Math
--
+- % Passing Reading
--
+- % Overall Passing

 ## Summary
 ### Changes to District Analysis